exakat/php-dictionary/dictionary.rst

 Variable scope is the context in which the variable is available.
 The context is often one method or function.

-``global`` keywords allows variables from other contextes to be available in the current one.
+``global`` keywords allows variables from other contexts to be available in the current one.

 Local variables are only available in one method or function, not counting the local or bind closures or arrow functions.